The Brooklyn Ghost

 A Haunting Beginning

-For three weeks, just before Christmas, between the hours of 5 p.m. and midnight, their doorbell began to ring — when Smith answered the door, no one was there.
+The terror began just before Christmas when the Smith’s doorbell would ring for three weeks leading up to the holiday between 5 p.m. and midnight.
+When Smith answered the door for the first time, no one was there.
 This would continue for hours into the night, like a strange game of ghost-and-mouse.

 The Times told: